 Contributing causes include:

 - Navigation Team unfamiliar with spacecraft.

-- Trajectory correction maneuver number 5 not performed.
+- The trajectory correction maneuver number 5 not performed.

-- System engineering process did not adequately address transition from development to operations.
+- The system engineering process did not adequately address the transition from development to operations.

 - Inadequate communications between project elements.